lborgman/gamma/README.md

 - **Sound:** The app makes a sound at 40Hz.
 - **Light:** Making light that varies so fast is a bit harder.
 The screen in for example a modern mobile phone is refreshed 60-120 times a second (depending on the model).
 I have used this to try to produce something as close as possible to 40Hz.

-The app is a web page.
-You can start it here: [Gamma (40hA)](https://lborgman.github.io/gamma/gamma.html)

 ## <span style="color:red;">Please notice:</span>
 <!-- html_preserve -->